douglarek/aiverse/README.md

-# GPT-discord
+# LLMBot

 ## Introduction

-This project is a Discord bot that uses the Discord API and various language models to interact with users.
 The bot can respond to messages, clear chat history, and more.

 ## Prerequisites